Jack McLaren: Life and work

 Jack McLaren was the eldest son of Rev. John McLaren, Presbyterian minister, and his wife Mary.
-McLaren's father was on his way to the South Seas as a missionary and his son was born at the end of the voyage.
+McLaren's father was on his way to the South Seas as a missionary and his son was born near the end of the voyage.
 McLaren was educated at Scotch College, Melbourne, but ran away from school at the age of 16.
-He worked as a cabin boy and seaman before landing in North Queensland in 1902, and for the next ten years worked a variety of jobs and traveled to Fiji, Java, New Guinea, Malaya and the Solomon Islands.
+He worked as a cabin boy and seaman before landing in North Queensland in 1902, and for the next ten years worked a variety of jobs and travelled to Fiji, Java, New Guinea, Malaya and the Solomon Islands.

 In 1911 he settled at Simpson's Bay on the west coast of Cape York and began to write short pieces for The Bulletin.
 He finished his first novel there in 1919 and then moved to Sydney with the intention of earning a living as a writer.
 By 1922 he had been described as one of Australia's most popular authors.
 By 1924 he was living in Northcote, Melbourne where he married fellow novelist, Ada Elizabeth Moore, née McKenzie.
-The couple moved to London in 1925 where McLaren continued his writing life, which included the publication of four autobiographical books in the 20’s and 30’s.
+The couple moved to London in 1925 where McLaren continued his writing life, which included the publication of four autobiographical books in the 1920s and 30s.
 He broadcast and wrote scripts for the British Broadcasting Corporation and during World War II was in charge of the section of the Ministry of Information responsible for publicity about the Empire.

-His first wife died in 1946 and on 21 February 1951 he married Dorothy Norris of Chelsea.
+His first wife died in 1946, and on 21 February 1951, he married Dorothy Norris of Chelsea.

-Jack McLaren died of myocardial infarction on 16 May 1954, while on holiday at Brighton.
+Jack McLaren died of myocardial infarction on 16 May 1954, during a holiday in Brighton.

 My Crowded Solitude

-McLaren’s literary reputation primarily rests on the autobiographical My Crowded Solitude.
-Written in 1926, it describes a period of 8 years from 1911 on Cape York, where McLaren set up a coconut plantation.
-It records the native wildlife as well as McLaren’s interactions with a tribe of nomadic Indigenous Australians.
+McLaren's literary standing is predominantly anchored in his autobiographical work, My Crowded Solitude.
+Written in 1926, it describes a period of eight years from 1911 on Cape York, where McLaren set up a coconut plantation.
+It records the native wildlife as well as McLaren's interactions with a tribe of nomadic Indigenous Australians.
 McLaren's clearing the land and introducing the coconuts occasioned concern in the local Aboriginal people, causing McLaren to feel 'immoral'.
-My Crowded Solitude may have been influenced by Henry David Thoreau’s Walden.
+My Crowded Solitude may have been influenced by Henry David Thoreau's Walden.